cranedroesch/panelNNET_preCpp/README.md

 16. Convolutional throws an error when there are no fixed variables.
 This is because of the way the convmask building function binds the time-varying and non-time-varying portions of the mask together -- it assumes that there is a non-time-varying portion.

+17. Speed up the calc_grads function

+18. Speed up the OLStrick.